sriramrn/tailtracking/readme.md

 ### Overview
 This software package was designed to track the tail of a headfixed adult zebrafish (*Danio rerio*) in tandem with the virtual reality (VR) package [LINK].
 Input is a video stream of the tail of the fish or an example movie.
-Ouput consists i.a. of velocity, heading, velocity gain, heading gain, velocity threshold, heading threshold, cumulative tail angle and curvature threshold.
-Output can be broadcasted via UDP.
-The VR script can use this information to create a closed looped VR environment.
+Ouput consists of a UDP broadcast with the velocity, tail angle, swimming T/F adn a counter, a video file, and a log file with i.a. of velocity, heading, velocity gain, heading gain, velocity threshold, heading threshold, cumulative tail angle and curvature threshold.
+The VR script can use the UDP broadcast information to create a closed looped VR environment.

 <img src="./TT_GUI.png" width="50%">